The Lemonheads: Reunion (2005–present)

-On June 23, 2009, The Lemonheads released Varshons – a collection of eleven covers, including tracks by Gram Parsons, Wire, GG Allin, and Christina Aguilera.
+On June 23, 2009, the Lemonheads released Varshons – a collection of eleven covers, including tracks by Gram Parsons, Wire, GG Allin, and Christina Aguilera.
 The album also featured actress Liv Tyler performing a duet on Leonard Cohen's "Hey That's No Way To Say Goodbye".
 Despite several websites reporting a release date of September 13, 2008, the album was not released on this date.
 Later, in a blog post on the band's MySpace page, Dando hinted at a March 2009 release.
 On March 27, 2009, it was announced that Varshons would be released on June 23 on The End Records.

-In an August 2007 interview, drummer Bill Stevenson stated that he was going to produce the Lemonhead's ninth album of original material.
+In an August 2007 interview, drummer Bill Stevenson stated that he was going to produce the Lemonheads' ninth album of original material.
 As of August 2010, however, announcements of a new album have not yet been released.

 In September 2010 the Lemonheads announced an Australian tour playing all thirteen songs from the 1992 album It's a Shame about Ray, plus a selection of songs from other albums.

-On February 7, 2012, The Lemonheads will release Hotel Sessions on Hall of Records/Breath of Saltwater – an intimate recording documenting a Sunday night that Evan Dando spent recording new songs with just an acoustic guitar (and some revealing commentary) in a hotel room in Bondi Beach, Australia.
-The 14 songs include some that never made it to an official Lemonheads album, but Dando says, “the "Into Your Arms" I did here is better than the one on the album (I like it anyway).”
+On February 7, 2012, the Lemonheads will release Hotel Sessions on Hall of Records/Breath of Saltwater – an intimate recording documenting a Sunday night that Evan Dando spent recording new songs with just an acoustic guitar (and some revealing commentary) in a hotel room in Bondi Beach, Australia.
+The 14 songs include some that never made it to an official Lemonheads album, but Dando says, "the "Into Your Arms" I did here is better than the one on the album (I like it anyway)."

 The Lemonheads completed a 9-week U.S. tour in spring of 2012 playing all thirteen songs from the 1992 album It's a Shame about Ray, plus a selection of songs from other albums.
 Lead singer Evan Dando recruited drummer Chuck Treece and former Taking Back Sunday lead guitarist Fred Mascherino to play bass.

-Juliana Hatfield rejoined The Lemonheads for a late 2012 tour supporting The Psychedelic Furs.
+Juliana Hatfield rejoined the Lemonheads for a late 2012 tour supporting the Psychedelic Furs.

 On September 17, 2012, Ryan Adams tweeted that he would be playing drums on a new 'punker sounding' Lemonheads album as well as producing it.
 He also announced that Evan Dando would be joined on the record by Juliana Hatfield and, for the first time since 1989's Lick, co-founder and original co-songwriter Ben Deily.
 Like the earlier Bill Stevenson produced sessions, however, no album was released.

 The Lemonheads played a seven-date tour in Ireland and the UK in October 2015.

-On August 14, 2017, Atlantic Records divested the Lemonheads' back catalogue to Fire Records, which released several of the band's albums in the UK.
+On August 14, 2017, Atlantic Records divested the Lemonheads' back catalog to Fire Records, which released several of the band's albums in the UK.

 A second album of covers (the band's first album in a decade), titled Varshons 2, was released in 2019.